QTM 350 - Data Science Computing

 pipenv 🐍

-• Pipenv is a package manager for Python that combines pip and virtualenv into a single tool
+• Pipenv is a modern package manager for Python that combines pip and virtualenv into a single tool

 pip install pipenv